lrh0000/devops-tools/README.md

 This script will set up autoscaling policies for existing, newly created or restored DynamoDB tables.
 Requirements:

-* You need to have the tables under a Cloudformation stack
-* and you will need the Arn of a role that has the permission to modify application  autoscaling.
+* Arn of a role that has the permission to modify application  autoscaling.
 See the AWS documentation for the details: https://docs.aws.amazon.com/autoscaling/application/APIReference/API_RegisterScalableTarget.html

 ## Usage